connexcs/docs/docs/logging.md

 If the Sip Ping feature is enabled under Customer:material-menu-right: Routing, OPTION packets are delivered (every X seconds) to the originator and receiver.

 The originator and the receiver should reply with 200 OK after receiving the OPTION packets.
-If either the originator or receiver misses sending the acknowledgment, the call is terminated.
+If either the originator or receiver misses sending the acknowledgment, the call terminates.
 This is why the call was terminated due to a "ping timeout."

 It prevents any long-duration calls as the system recognises either the originator or receiver as inactive.